 Fort William is the northern end of the West Highland Way, a 100mile (160km) challenging walking route linking Fort William to Milngavie just north of Glasgow As a break from energetic activities, Fort William has every facility including hotels, restaurants, bars, gift shops supermarkets and a sports centre.
 The Town also hosts the Mountain Bike World Championship and the Scottish Six Day Motorcycle Trial.
 For an excellent aerial picture, taken from above Fort William, which provides a superb view of Fort William’s great location at the head of the sea loch, Loch Linnhe and its westwards extension as Loch Eil, click on Mark Fielding’s picture, below, right.

-Fort William is the terminus for the West Highland ‘Caledonian Sleeper‘ service from London (Euston Station) which provides a very relaxing service, enabling visitors to arrive well rested to enjoy the many energetic activities on offer and an equally relaxing return home.
+Fort William is the terminus for the West Highland ‘Caledonian Sleeper‘ service from London (Euston Station) which provides a very relaxing service, enabling visitors to arrive well-rested to enjoy the many energetic activities on offer and an equally relaxing return home.
 Fort William is also the start of the famous steam train (The Jacobite) which runs between Fort William and Mallaig from early spring until late autumn and also at the Christmas/New Year holiday break.
-Gordon Webster’s image (above left) has captured the Caledonian Sleeper’s arrival as the Jacobite prepares to depart for Mallaig.